cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_API_Code_Snippets.md

 ```

 <a name="get-ui-creds"></a>
-Alternatively, you may connect to a z/OS host by using the credentials of the currently logged in Topaz Workbench UI user using the ZOSUIUserCredentialsManager:
+When writing plug-ins running in a Topaz Workbench client, you may also connect to a z/OS host by using the credentials of the currently logged in Topaz Workbench UI user using the ZOSUIUserCredentialsManager:

 ```java
 IZOSHost zosHost = ...